ipfs-shipyard/ipfsx/RATIONALE.md

 Note, when js-ipfs-api starts using `fetch` it should be easy to pass this option to it.

+## A unified `ls`

+There's two `ls` commands in IPFS.
+One that deals with IPFS paths like `/ipfs/QmHash/path/to/file` and another that deals with MFS paths `/path/to/file`.
+There has long been plans to unify the functionality but it has, so far, not come to pass.

+The issue is differentiating between the two different path types - there's a small possibility someone saved something in MFS at `/ipfs/QmHash/path/to/file`.
+MFS already deals with this in the `cp` command.
+If the path looks like an IPFS path it assumes it's an IPFS path even if the same path exists in MFS.

+It's confusing for `cp` to be able to deal with both paths types but for `ls` not to be able to do the same.
+Similarly, it's confusing to have two `ls` commands that deal with files in IPFS.

 ## `add`

 ### Add a `String`